Nectar-Berlin/mad-hatter/packages/client/README.md

 `requestPayment(tokenId)`
 \
 Request a payment for the movie referenced by given WhiteRabbit token (TBD).
+Returns a Promise which resolves with the status of the payment.

 `requestPayment(imdbId)`
 \
 Request a payment by movie's imdb ID.
 Example: `tt8367814`.
+Returns a Promise which resolves with the status of the payment.

 `imdbToToken(imdbId)`
 \